krahul08/bus_route_app/README.md

   - First of all i found issues with the Json that is in timings, because there are objects which are empty.
   - And for the timings we only have 4 timings objects which will be repetitive.
 So as per my knowledge and for the time being i hard coded only one object to check that list and their clicks.
   - Secondly i thought a approach to work like that attach that four objects with route position, for eg: position of horizontal list will show the 002's data and so on, and it will repeat again from 5 position of vertical list.
+  - As per my knowledge adding list of routes is ok, but if it is about the timing, then we have to think alot over it , becaue if we do so, we  have to make particular table for particular timings like 002, 003 and so on, and then fetch data and then compare with current timings.
+  - Till i added route data in db.
+  - I tried my level best for Structuring my codes.

+  ## Future things
+  - Will add data binding.
+  - will add timings data if i get the correct Json.
+  - Obviously the ui things.
+  - We can also add view pager along with tablayout if needs.